NotesHubApp/noteshub-website/data/posts/How To/Self-hosting your notes in Git.md

 cd gitea
 ```

 Now we need to download the correct Gitea binaries.
-First go to https://dl.gitea.io/gitea/ and pick the latest version, than find the file with the `-linux-arm64` ending, since our home server is Linux-based with the processor on ARM architecture.
-Copy the link of the actual file, and in the command below replace `GITEA_BINARY_URL` with that url.
+First, go to https://dl.gitea.io/gitea/ and pick the latest version, then find the file with the `-linux-arm64` ending, since our home server is Linux-based with the processor on ARM architecture.
+Copy the link of the actual file, and in the command below replace `GITEA_BINARY_URL` with that URL:

 ```sh
 wget GITEA_BINARY_URL -O gitea
 ```

-To be able to run it as a service, we first need to give execution rights to the file for the user _gitea_.
+To be able to run it as a service, we first need to give execution rights to the file for the user _git_.
-Finally we exit from user _gitea_
+Finally, we exit from that user:

 ```sh
 chmod +x gitea
 exit
 ```

-Now we need to make sure that Gitea will be automatically launched at startup and we can also easily stop and start the service.
+Now we need to make sure that Gitea will be automatically launched at startup.
 Let's create a service file with the following command:

 ```sh
 sudo nano /etc/systemd/system/gitea.service